Strawberries

 Fresh Strawberry Pie

-We know countless ways to enjoy orchard-fresh fruit, but one thing is for sure: a homemade dessert with just-picked strawberries makes any day a memorable occasion for the whole family.
+There are countless ways to enjoy orchard-fresh fruit!
+A homemade dessert with just-picked strawberries is a memorable treat for the whole family.

-Sooner is better than later when it comes to enjoying strawberries.
+Sooner is better than later when enjoying strawberries.
 If possible, eat strawberries within 2 days of bringing them home.

 To keep berries fresh for as long as possible: